Last Updated: 19th July 2022

 It is often recommended to have at least 3 months’ worth of expenses saved; ideally 6 months.

-The best benefit of an emergency fund is the peace of mind it affords you.
+The best benefit of an emergency fund is its peace of mind.
 You can sleep easy knowing no matter what financial issues may occur in the future, you will be more than covered for them.

 There is a strong argument to be made that investment savings are the second most important savings goal behind an emergency fund.
 Saving and investing your money should be your priority as soon as you finish filling up your emergency fund.